AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ---

+## Backing up a Home Menu title (CIA)

+Following this section is **recommended** as you'll be able to restore a Home Menu title if a custom Home Menu title is installed with a CIA file.

+1. Launch GodMode9.

+2. Press the `Home` button.

+3. Select `Scripts...` → `GM9Megascript` → `Miscellaneous` → `Title Options` → `Dump HomeMenu to .cia`.

+4. Proceed dumping this title.

+5. Answer "No" when asked to decrypt a CIA file.

+6. The `homemenu.cia` file is saved to `SD:\gm9\out`.
+Copy that file to your computer, keep it in a safe place.

-## Installing a custom Home Menu UI (CIA)
+## Installing a custom Home Menu title (CIA)

-⚠️ Create a NAND backup before proceeding!
+⚠️ Have a backed up `homemenu.cia` file before proceeding!
 If you bricked your OS, see the restore section below.

 ⚠️ Never uninstall CFW while any modded system titles are installed.
 It will result in an unbootable state and you'll need the [ntrboot](https://www.flashcarts.net/ds-quick-start-guide) DS flashcart to recover.